-The 1896-S Barber Quarter is the first of a trio San Francisco Mint issues, which comprise the most difficult coins in the series.
-This coin had a mintage of 188,039 coins.
+The 1896-S Barber Quarter (Buy on eBay) is the first of a trio San Francisco Mint coins, which comprise the most difficult issues of the series.
+This coin had a mintage of 188,039 pieces.

-Around the time of issue, few people along the west coast bothered to save the issue, despite the low mintage.
-As a result, most examples have survived in lower circulated grades, with high grade uncirculated pieces proving to be extremely rare.
-Gem examples of this issue are actually less commonly available than the much lower mintage 1913-S, which was the object of some hoarding.
+Around the time of release, few people along the west coast bothered to save the issue despite the low mintage.
+As a result, most examples have survived in lower circulated grades, with high-grade uncirculated pieces proving to be extremely rare.
+Gem examples of this issue are less commonly available than the much lower mintage 1913-S, which was the object of some hoarding.

 |Mint Location||San Francisco|